jdrmota/vertispine-jupyter/README.md

 `git@github.com:jdrmota/vertispine-jupyter.git`

 2. Run it with Jupyter from Anaconda Navigator to see all the markdown or in the command line with `jupyter nbconvert --to script --execute --stdout vertispine2C.ipynb | python` for the 2 target algorithm or `jupyter nbconvert --to script --execute --stdout vertispine3C.ipynb | python` for the 3 target algorithm.

+### Further information
+Full details can be read from the infodeck: [vertispine infodeck](https://vertispine.vercel.app/vertispine.pdf)